project-everest/everparse/doc/3d-lang.rst

 action returns false, the validation of the type halts with an error.

-The on-error handler also returns a boolean: in case it returns false, the error code associated with the validator is mentions that an on-error handler failed; if it returns true, the error code is the error code associated with the failed validation of the base field.
+The on-error handler also returns a boolean: in case it returns false, the error code associated with the validator mentions that an on-error handler failed; if it returns true, the error code is the error code associated with the failed validation of the base field.
 In both cases, validation halts with an error.